How do I install these?

 What input gain settings do you use?

-My general philosophy is to capture the sound of the amps at the same level, so that when you switch guitars, what's an "edge of breakup" tone with humbuckers will still be "clean" with single coils.
-This way, once you find the right input level setting, you change the captures for each guitar versus trying to constantly adjust the input level.
+My general philosophy is still to capture each set at a consistent level, so that when you switch guitars, what is edge-of-breakup with humbuckers may be clean with single coils.
+Once you find the right input level setting, you can change captures for more or less gain instead of tweaking the input level on a per-guitar basis.
 But there are no rules.
 Do whatever sounds good to you!

 What is your naming convention?